rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 ```

 Alternatively, for less-complex diagnostics, the `SessionDiagnostic` derive
-macro can be used -- see [Creating Errors With SessionDiagnostic](./diagnostics/sessiondiagnostic.md).
+macro can be used -- see [Creating Errors With SessionDiagnostic][sessiondiagnostic].

+[sessiondiagnostic]: ./diagnostics/sessiondiagnostic.md

 ## Suggestions